Rugged Adventures In the Can-Am Defender Lone Star Edition

 How and why were we both able to drive with such total abandon?
 We mounted a Can-Am Defender Max Lone Star HD10 with completely unmatched versatility and (obviously) stability much greater than either of us would have been capable of under the power of our legs alone.

 We were able to scale the steep inclines and race up to 65 mph off-road because the Lone Star Defender is equipped with a heavy-duty 72 hp HD10 V-Twin Rotax engine boasting 61 lb.-ft. or torque making it perfect for the exercises we enjoyed putting it through.

 The transmission offered us both high and extra-low speed gear choices as well as reverse.
-The ground clearance was sufficient to allow us to drive through normal depth streams without taking a bath nor causing any engine shut-downs.
-The acceleration was smooth and the torque provided was excellent for “get-up-and-go” capabilities when we wanted to “gun it” on the straigtaways.
+The ground clearance was sufficient to allow us to drive through normal depth streams without taking a bath or causing any engine shutdowns.
+The acceleration was smooth and the torque provided was excellent for “get-up-and-go” capabilities.
+Making it fun and easy to “gun it” on the straightaways.

 One factor that both Kristin and I really enjoyed was the comfort of the special Lone Star seats.
 As we “bounced” through the rugged foothills and over rocks and through valleys we never experienced back fatigue (it was something we both worried about before the ride).
 At the end of the day, we slept like babies with no pain or soreness.

-Buyers of the Can-Am Defender MAX Lone Star edition will be pleased that their new machine requires no break-in period and maintenance is not required until 1,865 miles or 200 hours.
+Buyers of the Can-Am Defender MAX Lone Star edition will be pleased their new machine requires no break-in period.
+Plus, maintenance is not required until 1,865 miles or 200 hours.

-I can firmly guarantee my response will be YES, if and whenever Can-Am extends another invitation to drive any of their off-road vehicles.
+I can firmly guarantee my response will be YES, if and when, Can-Am extends another invitation to drive any of their off-road vehicles.
 This adventure was fantastic in every sense of the word.